-Such a pretty spot in Golden Gate Park.
+Such a pretty spot in the Presidio area.
 It can get a little busy depending on the time of day and the day of the week but such a little hideaway nonetheless.
 The San Francisco engagement spot is pretty close to lots of other staple SF landmarks like the Golden Gate and Palace of Fine Arts.
-So if it’s not already on your radar add it.
+So if it’s not already on your radar I would definitely recommend adding it.

 8. Palace of the Arts

 How is this place even in San Francisco!!
 I feel like it’s dropped right out of Rome and trust me it’s so much prettier in person too!
 Another spot that depending on the day of the week and time there may or may not be a lot of tourists.
 I would definitely again recommend morning time on a weekday.
 What’s great about the Palace of Fine Arts though is since it’s not on the horizon you do have a little more time in the morning and down have to get there as bright and early.
 And note on the weekends literally loads of tour buses are offloaded here so you’ve been warned.

 If you value privacy then this spot probably isn’t the location for you.
 You’ll see everyone from locals to tour groups, proms, tourists, and just everyone in between.
 A beautiful location but prepared to be patience to get those beautiful shots and spend your time walking around the outside.